personium/website/src/README.md

 ## Getting Started

-Below you will find the Personium introductory documentation for Personium operators and app developers.
+Below you will find the introductory documentation for Personium operators and app developers.

 * [Getting Started](./getting-started/README.md)